 Advanced

-At an advanced level, brand guidelines function as a governance tool for managing brand equity.
-They often exist as living documents or digital portals that are updated as the brand evolves.
+Brand guidelines function as a governance tool for managing brand equity.
+They are often maintained as living documents or digital portals that evolve alongside the brand.

-Detailed guidelines can include accessibility standards, multi-language adaptations, motion graphics rules, and digital requirements such as web design components or social media formatting.
+Comprehensive guidelines may include accessibility standards, multi-language adaptations, motion graphics rules, and digital requirements such as web design components or social media formatting.
 Larger organisations use them to safeguard brand integrity across global markets.

 Metrics